 A robust public process to create, review and approve a development agreement between the City and the owner was approved by the City Council in December 2014.
 This process included two phases.
 The first was a community design process to identify detailed community goals and objectives for the redevelopment of the site.
 These goals were blended with the owner’s vision and market conditions to result in current plans for the site.
 The second phase established a development agreement for a public-private partnership, which outlined the clear responsibilities on the part of the City and the owner to bring the concept to fruition.

-The nearly two year public process has been transparent and open to the public, with approximately 25 public meetings, to ensure that both decision-makers and the public fully understand the relevant issues, opportunities, solutions and compromises associated with making these plans come to life.
-The process was led by a team of City Staff, supported by a Technical Team of consultants in areas of professional expertise including urban design, economics, real estate development, traffic and parking, stormwater, legal, financial, etc. And, staff worked closely with the Development Agreement Public Advisory Committee (DAPAC), who oversaw community engagement in this process.
+The nearly two year public process has been transparent and open to the public, with approximately 55 public meetings to ensure that both decision-makers and the public fully understand the relevant issues, opportunities, solutions and compromises associated with making these plans come to life.
+The process was led by a team of City Staff, supported by a Technical Team of consultants in areas of professional expertise including urban design, economics, real estate development, traffic and parking, stormwater, legal, financial, etc. Staff also worked closely with the Development Agreement Public Advisory Committee (DAPAC), who oversaw community engagement in this process.

 For more detailed information about how community was included in this process, and what impact it had on plans for the Burlington Town Center site, you won’t want to miss these documents: